api-specification-toolbox/toolbox/_specifications/openrpc.md

 ---
 name: OpenRPC
 slug: openrpc
 description: The OpenRPC Specification defines a standard, programming language-agnostic interface description for JSON-RPC 2.0 APIs.
 It is both human and machine-readable.
-Use cases for machine-readable JSON-RPC API definition documents include, but are not limited to: specification driven development, interactive documentation code generation, documentation, clients, servers, and automation of test cases.
+Use cases for machine-readable JSON-RPC API definition documents include, but are not limited to specification driven development, interactive documentation, code generation, documentation, clients, servers, and automation of test cases.
 OpenRPC documents describe a JSON-RPC APIs services and are represented in JSON format.
-These documents may either be produced and served statically or be generated dynamically from an application.
 image: http://api.specificationtoolbox.com/images/specifications/openrpc.png
 tags:
 - RPC